emtii/learn-docker-symfony-environment/README.md

 * a container for the application code

 ## basic knowledge needed before
-* containers are built out of images (official ones or custom ones)
+* containers are built out of images (official ones or private custom ones)
-* we use a very basic official image: alpine (edge) for all our container
+* we mainly use official images (if possible based on alpine for best speed)